 Ellery Akers is an award-winning writer and artist living in Marin County.
-She is the winner of ten national writing awards and the author of a book of poems, Knocking on the Earth, and a children’s novel, Sarah’s Waterfall.
+She is the winner of eleven national writing awards and is the author of two collections of poems, Practicing the Truth and Knocking on the Earth, as well as a children's novel, Sarah's Waterfall.
 Her poetry has been featured on American Life in Poetry and on National Public Radio, and she has received fellowships to the MacDowell Colony, Blue Mountain Center, and Headlands Center for the Arts.

 She has taught at private workshops and at Cabrillo College, and has been on the faculty of writing conferences at Squaw Valley, Humboldt State University, Foothill College, and Skyline College.
 Her poems and essays have appeared in Poetry, The American Poetry Review, and The Sun, among other journals.

 She is also an award-winning visual artist, and has exhibited her artwork in galleries and museums nationally, including the Anchorage Museum of History of Art and the Muscarelle Museum of Art.

 About her work, W.S.
 Merwin has said: “ These poems embody a quest for directness and for a lost sense of the living world….That life, that oneness are a joy to discover.”